To celebrate Mr Blobby's 20th Anniversary in 2012, Whitehouse Leisure released three new Mr Blobby plush toys, measuring

 They're still active today producing thousands of branded products, you can view their website here.

-Lledo has created thousands of promotional model cars over the years, so it was inevitable that Mr Blobby would join their coveted collection.
+Lledo has created thousands of promotional model cars over the years, so it was inevitable that Mr Blobby and Noel Edmonds would join their coveted collection.

-Noel's House Party also joined in with the Crinkley Bottom collection made in accordance with the Radio Times magazine.
-They featured the popular TV segments such as NTV and Wait Till I Get You Home.
+Noel's House Party also joined in with the Crinkley Bottom collection made in accordance with the Radio Times magazine and TV Times.
+They featured various designs, including the popular TV segments NTV and Wait Till I Get You Home.
+They also created a range of vehicles for the imagined day-to-day life in the fictional village of Crinkley Bottom, from the newsagents to the collectors' club.

-They were available to buy via postal order for £5.25 each, and were also sold at various stores, including the Crinkley Bottom Theme Park at Cricket St. Thomas, Somerset.
+There were sixteen models available to buy via postal order for £5.25 each, and were also sold at various stores, including the Crinkley Bottom Theme Park at Cricket St. Thomas, Somerset.

 ALPHA MARKETING LTD.